InfrastructureAsCode-ch/nettowel/README.md

 ```

-## Help and shell auto completion
+## Help and shell auto-completion

-Thanks to the library [typer](https://typer.tiangolo.com/) `nettowel` comes with a nice help and autocompletion install
+Thanks to the library [typer](https://typer.tiangolo.com/), `nettowel` comes with a nice help and autocompletion install

 ![help](imgs/help.png)